robincornett/display-featured-image-genesis/readme.txt

 _Note:_ __Display Featured Image for Genesis__ determines the size of your backstretch image based on the size of the user's browser window.
 Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window, which is partly why you cannot set this to more than 400.

 If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.
+You can use the plugin's Maximum Height setting, which will affect all screen sizes, or add something like this to your theme's stylesheet:

 	.big-leader {
 		max-height: 700px;